nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `batch-mark`

+Example:
+* Enter `select 1 2 3` and then `batch-mark` marks the attendance of entries 1, 2 and 3

 ### Unmark attendance for a group of students: `batch-unmark`

 Unmarks attendance for all students in the displayed list.

 Format: `batch-unmark`

+Example:
+* Enter `select 1 2 3` and then `batch-unmark` unmarks the attendance of entries 1, 2 and 3

 ### Clearing all entries : `clear`